 - Inpatient/Residential Treatment

-If you or someone you know is searching for more information and an alcohol rehab center, it is time to reach out to Lighthouse.
-At Lighthouse, we not only provide the best drug and alcohol recovery programs but, we strive to respect our patients, families, friends, and communities.
-We serve as advocates for our patients.
+If you or someone you know is searching for more information and an alcohol rehab center, it is time to reach out to Recovery Centers of America.
+At RCA, we not only provide the best drug and alcohol recovery programs but, we strive to respect our patients, as well as their families, friends, and communities.

-If you are ready to begin your recovery journey, please call us at 1-800-RECOVERY.
+If you are ready to begin your recovery journey, please call us today.